On the minimum number of inversions to make a digraph $k$-(arc-)strong: Complexity of computing sinvk and sinv'k

-Lemma~\ref{lem:reduc3} and the NP-hardness of deciding whether a given graph $G$ satisfies $\cc(G)\leq t$ for all $t\geq 2$ directly imply the following. \begin{corollary} Let $t$ be an integer greater than $1$ and $k$ a positive integer.
-Deciding whether $\sinv_k(D) \leq t$ for a given oriented graph $D$ is NP-complete. \end{corollary} Clearly, Theorem~\ref{ver1} and Corollary~\ref{rsedgzj} imply Theorem~\ref{archard1}.
+Let $k$ and $t$ be two positive integers.
+Lemma~\ref{lem:reduc3} and the NP-hardness of deciding whether a given hypergraph $H$ satisfies $\cc(H)\leq t$ for all $t\geq 1$ directly imply that deciding whether a given oriented graph $D$ satisfies $\sinv_k(D) \leq t$ is NP-hard.
+This problem is clearly in NP because a family $\mathcal{X}$ such that $\Inv(D;\mathcal{X})$ is $k$-strong is a polynomial-size certificate that $\sinv'_k(D) \leq |\mathcal{X}|$.
+Hence it is NP-complete, which proves Theorem~\ref{verhard}.